Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Background and Related Work

 \section{Background and Related Work}

-Recent advancements in Large Language Models (LLMs) involve refining pretrained LLMs for downstream tasks by utilizing human-written completions \citep{chung2022scaling,mishra2021cross} or datasets labeled with human-preferred completions and contrasting alternatives \citep{ouyang2022training, bai2022training, ziegler2019fine}.
-The two most prominent techniques in learning from preference data are reinforcement learning from human feedback (RLHF) and direct preference optimization (DPO).
-In the following sections, we summarize these methods.
+Recent advancements in LLMs involve refining pretrained models for downstream tasks by utilizing human-written completions \citep{chung2022scaling,mishra2021cross} or datasets labeled with human-preferred completions and contrasting alternatives \citep{ouyang2022training, bai2022training, ziegler2019fine}.
+The two most prominent techniques in learning from preference data are Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO).
+We summarize these methods below.

-\paragraph{Reinforcement learning from human feedback.} Reinforcement Learning from Human Feedback (RLHF) aims to harmonize LLMs with human preferences and values~\citep{christiano2017deep}.
+\paragraph{Reinforcement Learning from Human Feedback.} Reinforcement Learning from Human Feedback (RLHF) aims to harmonize LLMs with human preferences and values~\citep{christiano2017deep}.
 Conventional RLHF typically consists of three phases: supervised fine-tuning, reward model training, and policy optimization.
-Proximal Policy Optimization (PPO;~\cite{schulman2017proximal}) is a widely used algorithm in the third phase of RLHF.
-RLHF has been extensively applied across various domains, including mitigating toxicity~\citep{korbak2023pretraining, amini2024direct}, addressing safety-concerns~\citep{dai2023safe}, enhancing helpfulness~\citep{tian2024finetuning}, web search and navigation~\citep{nakano2021webgpt}, and enhancing reasoning in models~\citep{havrilla2024teaching}.
-Recent work by~\citep{casper2023open} has identified challenges and problems throughout the entire RLHF pipeline, from gathering preference data to model training to biased results, such as verbose outputs~\citep{dubois2024length, singhal2023long, wang2023far}.
+Proximal Policy Optimization (PPO;~\citet{schulman2017proximal}) is a widely used algorithm in the third phase of RLHF.
+RLHF has been extensively applied across various domains, including mitigating toxicity~\citep{korbak2023pretraining, amini2024direct}, addressing safety-concerns~\citep{dai2023safe}, enhancing helpfulness~\citep{tian2024finetuning}, web search and navigation~\citep{nakano2021webgpt}, and enhancing reasoning in models~\citep{havrilla2024teaching}. \citet{casper2023open} identified challenges and problems throughout the entire RLHF pipeline, from gathering preference data to model training to biased results such as verbose outputs~\citep{dubois2024length, singhal2023long, wang2023far}.

 Given a dataset of pairwise preference data \( \mathcal{D} = \{ \prompt, \win, \lose \}_{i=1}^{N} \), where \( \prompt \) are prompts and \( \win \) and \( \lose \) are the preferred and dispreferred completions, respectively, RLHF begins with an initial model \( \pi_{\text{ref}} \) that parameterizes a distribution \( \pi_{\text{ref}}(y | x) \).
 Typically, \( \pi_{\text{ref}} \) is initialized from an LLM that has undergone supervised fine-tuning (SFT).
 The preference between \( y_w \) and \( y_l \) is modeled using the Bradley-Terry model \citep{BradleyTerry1952}, which defines the probability of preferring \( y_w \) over \( y_l \):